plone/training/docs/mastering-plone/anatomy.md

 - Zope is a web application framework that Plone runs on top of.
 - The majority of Zope's code is written in Python, like everything else written on top of it.
-- It serves applications that communicate with users via http.
+- It serves applications that communicate with users via `http`.

 ```{note}
 **The great Version-Confusion**